capsule5000/CARTRIDGE_METHACRYLATE_MSX-IDE/README.md

 # CARTRIDGE_METHACRYLATE_MSX-IDE

 This methacrylate cartridge is specially designed for the MSX-IDE PCB.
 It has all the custom cutouts for the IDE interface.
 It also incorporates the STL file to 3D print the separators that close the cartridge.
-You have to superglue the back of the cartridge with the sides and top of the casing
+You have to superglue the back of the cartridge with the sides and top of the casing.
+Size screw  2.5mmx6mm

 # IMAGES